 But can any market research — or any research in general — be 100% accurate?
 How confident are you that your sample accurately reflects the population size as a whole?

 While it’s impossible for survey results to be completely representative all of the time, you can figure out how close you are based on the margin of error built into your survey.

 But what exactly is a margin of error, how can you calculate it and how much can or should it impact the level of confidence you have in your survey results?

 What is margin of error?

-Margin of error is information that’s provided alongside the results of a piece of research, such as a poll, survey or a scientific study.
-You’ll recognise it because it’s expressed with a plus and minus sign together, e.g. +-1%
+Margin of error is information that’s provided alongside the results of a piece of research, such as a poll, survey, or a scientific study.
+You’ll recognise it because it’s expressed with a plus and minus sign together, e.g. + or -1%

-Researchers use margin of error to provide additional information that helps you interpret their results and to understand how the study was carried out.
-The margin of error figure tells you that the true result may differ from the percentage figure provided, and how much more or less than the stated percentage the reality might be.
+Researchers use this to provide additional information that helps you interpret their results and to understand how the study was carried out.
+The figure tells you that the true result may differ from the percentage figure provided, and how much more or less than the stated percentage the reality might be.

 When is margin of error used?